Pyrenees

 Park History

 Pyrenees National Park was established on 23 March 1967.
-Cooperation with the Spanish Ordesa National Park (established 1918) has been ongoing and was formalised in the joint UNESCO Biosphere Reserve designation in 1977.
-The park was central to the Pyrenean brown bear conservation programme: bears released from Slovenia in 1996 (three females) and subsequently (males in 2006) form the genetic base of the recovering population.
-The bear's recovery has been controversial in the livestock farming community; compensation systems and guardian dog programmes have been developed.
+[1] Cooperation with the Spanish Ordesa National Park (established 1918) has been ongoing and was formalised in the joint UNESCO Biosphere Reserve designation in 1977.
+The park was central to the Pyrenean brown bear conservation programme: in 1996, two females (Ziva and Mellba) were released from Slovenia, followed by a male (Pyros) in 1997, forming the genetic base of the recovering population.
+[2] The bear's recovery has been controversial in the livestock farming community; compensation systems and guardian dog programmes have been developed.
 Glacial monitoring has been conducted in the park since the 1950s.

 Major Trails And Attractions

-The Cirque de Gavarnie with the Grande Cascade (421-metre waterfall)—one of the highest in Europe—is the park's most iconic site and a UNESCO World Heritage landscape.
-The GR10 long-distance trail traverses the entire French Pyrenees over 45 days, passing through the park.
+The Cirque de Gavarnie with the Grande Cascade (422-metre waterfall) — one of the highest in Europe — is the park's most iconic site and part of the Pyrénées-Mont Perdu UNESCO World Heritage landscape.
+[1] The GR10 long-distance trail traverses the entire French Pyrenees over 45 days, passing through the park.
 The Cauterets-Pont d'Espagne valley is one of the most visited sectors, with walks to the Lac de Gaube.
 The Vignemale massif offers mountaineering.
 The Gavarnie circus in summer (theatrical performances in the cirque amphitheatre) combines nature and culture.
 Bear tracking tours with park naturalists are available from Tardets.

 Visitor Facilities And Travel